erov/blockchain-hw1/README.md

 ```
 - 94:       /// @dev Fallback function allows to deposit ether.
 + 94:       modifier validTransactionValue(uint value) {
-+ 95:           require(value <= 66 ether); // want to have a message like "value cannot be greater than 66 ETH" here, but cannot due to version -- it's supported since Solidity 0.4.22, but then there are lots of `deprecated` errors in this code, so nevermind :(
++ 95:           require(value <= 66 ether); // want to have a message like "MultiSigWallet: value cannot be greater than 66 ETH" here, but cannot due to version -- it's supported since Solidity 0.4.22, but then there are lots of `deprecated` errors in this code, so nevermind :(
 + 96:           _;
 + 97:       }
 + 98: